Last updated on October 5th, 2022 at 01:02 pm

 5. Wind Down

 Try doing something calming before bed, such as reading or listening to some calm music.
-For some people, using electronics before bed can make it hard to fall asleep because the particular blue light from the screens of devices activates the suprachiasmatic nucleus within the hypothalamus inside the brain, which makes the brain believe it is daytime. iOS has released a new feature called ‘Night Shift’ which changes the color of the light that is being emitted from the phone to a warmer, more yellow shade, which reduces the blue light making the screen a lot less harsh.
-Therefore that part of the brain isn’t disturbed as much, making the brain’s circadian rhythm act as normal, allowing it to accurately define night and day.
+For some people, using electronics before bed can make it hard to fall asleep because the particular blue light from the screens of devices activates the suprachiasmatic nucleus within the hypothalamus inside the brain, which makes the brain believe it is daytime. iOS has released a new feature called ‘Night Shift’, which changes the colour of the light emitted from the phone to a warmer, more yellow shade, which reduces the blue light, making the screen a lot less harsh.
+Therefore, that part of the brain isn’t disturbed as much, making the brain’s circadian rhythm act normally and allowing it to define night and day accurately.

-Try experimenting with candles as opposed to using brighter lights, this will help you relax as the lights aren’t as harsh.
-Then when it is time to blow the candles out, the house will get gradually darker which in turn will help your body get used to the darkness and relax.
-If you are concerned about using candles, there are battery-powered candles available, have a look online.
+Try experimenting with candles instead of brighter lights.
+This will help you relax as the lights aren’t as harsh.
+Then, when it is time to blow the candles out, the house will gradually get darker, which in turn will help your body get used to the darkness and relax.
+If you are concerned about using candles, there are battery-powered candles available; have a look online.

 6. Using Sounds

 What about trying a white noise generator?
-It creates a quiet constant white noise throughout the night and this can be changed to sounds of the waves or rainforest and other relaxing sounds.
-A Dr. Ralph Pascualy, the medical director at the Northwest Hospital Sleep Centre in Seattle explains:
+It creates a quiet, constant white noise throughout the night, which can be changed to sounds of the waves or rainforest and other relaxing sounds.
+Dr. Ralph Pascualy, the medical doctor at the Swedish Medical Center-Cherry Hill, explains:

-If you do have trouble sleeping and it is a concern or believe you have a sleeping disorder, we advise you to consult medical advice from your doctor.
+If you have trouble sleeping and it is a concern or believe you have a sleeping disorder, we advise you to consult your doctor for medical advice.